UniDyne/url-shortener/README.md

 ### Inspired By ###
-This project is inspired by the [ur1.ca](http://ur1.ca/) shortener and was originally based on the same code.
+This project is inspired by the [ur1.ca](http://ur1.ca/) shortener and started as a fork of their code.
 There are some key differences:
 * Uses the newer MySQLi PHP module.
 * Removed original ID generation code.
 * Uses native database IDs and PHP base conversion